Hawksbill Turtle (Eretmochelys imbricata)

 Within the U.S., hawksbills are most common in Puerto Rico and its associated islands and in the U.S. Virgin Islands.
 In the continental U.S., hawksbills are found primarily in Florida and Texas, though they have been recorded in all the Gulf States and along the east coast as far north as Massachusetts.
 In Florida, hawksbills are observed on the reefs off Palm Beach, Broward, Miami-Dade, and Monroe Counties.
 Most sightings involve post-hatchlings and juveniles.
 These small turtles are believed to originate from nesting beaches in Mexico.

 Along the Pacific Rim, hawksbills nest sporadically in the southern part of the Baja peninsula, while sightings of juveniles and sub-adults foraging along the coast occur more regularly.
-Hawksbills rarely occur along the Pacific Central American coast; limited nesting has been documented on the Pacific coast of Costa Rica (Gaos et al. 2006).
+A small nesting population exists along the Eastern Pacific coast from Guatemala to Ecuador (Gaos et al. 2006).

 Within the Central Pacific, nesting is widely distributed, though scattered and in very low numbers.
 The largest concentrations of nesting hawksbills in the Pacific occur on remote oceanic islands of Australia and in the Indian Ocean (for example, Republic of Seychelles).
 Foraging hawksbills have been reported from virtually all of the island groups of Oceania and from the Galapagos Islands in the eastern Pacific to the Republic of Palau in the western Pacific (Witzell 1983, Prichard 1982a, b).
 Along the far western and southwestern Pacific, hawksbills nest on islands and mainland Asia from China and Japan, through the Philippines, Malaysia, and Indonesia to Papua New Guinea, the Solomon Islands (McKeown 1977), and Australia (Limpus 1982).